marriammahmed/IT_MoonEnhancementandMedicalImaging/README.md

-# SRH ImageViewer Capstone Project
+# Imaging Technologies Capstone Project: SRH ImageViewer

 Welcome to the SRH ImageViewer project!
 The goal of this project is to collaboratively build an image processing application.
 Each student will contribute by creating a personal "module" that adds new image processing capabilities to the main application.